blu3windy/eternal-ai/README.md

 # Eternal AI: A Peer-to-Peer Autonomous Agent System

 Eternal AI is an open source AI protocol for fully onchain agents.
-Deployed onchain, these AI agents run exactly as programmed all without a middleman or counterparty risk.
+Deployed onchain, these AI agents run exactly as programmed — all without a middleman or counterparty risk.
 They are permissionless, uncensored, trustless, and unstoppable.

-The future of AI is decentralized.

 # Protocol Architecture